AstraZeneca/runnable/docs/concepts/the-big-picture.md

-Magnus revolves around the concept of pipelines or workflows and tasks that happen within them.
+runnable revolves around the concept of pipelines or workflows and tasks that happen within them.

 ---